osvik/abrantes/README.md

 You can also use **Looker Studio** for the analysis or to present the results.

 With GA4 you can have 50 event scoped dimensions.
 That's **up to 50 simultaneous experiments in a single page**.
+You can also use user scoped dimensions for other experiments.

 With GA4 and Looker studio you can create sophisticated visualisations of your experiment results.

 #### Hotjar

 You can filter recordings and heatmaps/scrollmaps by experiment and variant.
-This is very useful in larger interaction changes.
+This is very useful to observe differences between user behaviour in each variant.

 #### Matomo and other